-What this means: We engage, empower, and advocate to achieve our vision every child's potential is a reality.
+What this means: We engage, we empower, and we advocate in order to achieve our vision- every child's potential is a reality.
 Our mission statement guides us and should drive any significant decision.
 The funds we raise are used to support our mission.